-2016 repeat?
-Progressives resist quickly unifying with Biden
+Biden woos skeptical Sanders supporters with new proposals

 The former vice president himself, meanwhile, has had conversations with some of his former rivals — the kind of direct interactions that preceded his adopting Warren’s bankruptcy proposals.

-Larry Cohen, chairman of Our Revolution, the off-shoot of Sanders’ 2016 campaign, said he’d like to see the same kind of moves on other core issues for progressives.
+Larry Cohen, chairman of Our Revolution, the offshoot of Sanders’ 2016 campaign, said he’d like to see the same kind of moves on other core issues for progressives.
 That could mean, instead of Biden building his “public option” health insurance plan as something only individuals can buy into, he could structure it so employers could buy in with their employees.

 Whatever the outcome, Cohen argued that activist groups must stay aligned to maintain leverage.
 “The grassroots,” he said, “has to reach out together.”